 Rod Stringer's side made an impact and were crowned champions in their second year back, and gaining promotion to the Premier Division.
 In their first season at their elevated status Aveley finished in third place, but were denied promotion after being defeated in the play offs by Boreham Wood at the semi final stage.

 In 2011-12 the club were relegated once more.
 A fifth place finish in 2012-13 gave the Millers a place in the play-offs, where they lost in the semi-final to Maldon & Tiptree.

 Finances at Aveley were given a boost from the 2013-14 season as Grays Athletic moved into Mill Field as tenants.
-A couple of mid table finishes ensued as the club moved forward with plans for a new ground at nearby Belhus Park, which would be ready for the 2017-18 season.
+A couple of mid table finishes ensued as the club moved forward with plans for a new Parkside ground at nearby Belhus Park, which was ready for the 2017-18 season.

 Aveley 5 Kingsbury Town 1 (Monday 3rd January 2000) Isthmian League Division Three (att: approx 70)

 My first live football match of the new millennium saw me visit Mill Field for a fourth tier Isthmian League encounter.
 I was keen to get out of the house and see some action and a new place, and with the game kicking off at noon it also gave me the opportunity to catch a bus to Grays Athletic v Bishop's Stortford at 3pm afterwards.